 Italian Passport Renewal

-The Italian passport is valid for 10 years for adults, 5 years for minors aged 3-18, and 3 years for children under 3.
-It’s crucial to do an Italian passport renewal before it expires to maintain uninterrupted travel and visa-free access to over 180 countries.
+An Italian passport is valid for 10 years for adults, 5 years for minors aged 3 to 18, and 3 years for children under 3.
+To avoid travel disruptions and keep visa free access to over 129 countries, it is important to renew your passport before it expires.

 How Can Global Citizen Solutions Help You?